manni8436/MS3-Project/README.md

 ## FEATURES

+I have used the following features in this project:

+* Changing navivation
+* Recipe search

 ### FUTURE IMPLEMENTATIONS

 This are a few ideas ive had and would like to implement in the future.